akbalini/MarvelComics/README.md

 Marvel Comics App is an iOS app that fetches comics from https://developer.marvel.com and displays the Comics on a List.
 The app shows the Thubmnail, Title, and type of each comic.

+**You need to create your private and public key and set it on the project to run the application.
+These keys should not be uploaded to any repository and keep them in a safe place.**

 For better visualization, every cell is colored with a different color depending on the format of the comic: